andy51002000/excel-to-json/README.md

 # Release Note:

+## 2.1.1
+Issue fix

 ## 2.1.0
-1.
-Replace white space with '_' for property. for example, 'card   number' in header --becomes--> 'card_number:'
+1. Replace white space with '_' for property. for example, 'card   number' in header --becomes--> 'card_number:'

-2.
-Throw 'failedToTransformError' when failed to perform transformation
+2. Throw 'failedToTransformError' when failed to perform transformation

 For example: